 In these situations and complex and larger estates, a will becomes part of an overall estate plan.
 Professional advice needs to be sought from accountants, lawyers, tax and financial advisers to establish and maintain an estate plan tailored to individual circumstances.

 Finalising your digital estate and online footprint

-- With much of our life online there are ever increasing ‘accounts’ of all kinds with an array of login details from social media, email, photographs and subscriptions to taxation, business, professional, financial and health data.
-What it is to happen to these when we go?
-How may we make arrangements for terminating accounts effectively and conclusively, and to protect our identity?
-It is a developing area.
+- With much of our life online there are ever increasing ‘accounts’ of all kinds.
+From social media, email, photographs and subscriptions to taxation, business, professional, financial and health data.
+What happens to these when we go?
+How may we make arrangements for terminating accounts effectively and conclusively while protecting our identity?

 - Procedures for the termination of accounts where they exist vary among providers.
 As in other areas presentation of authenticated evidence is required that the person seeking to deal with it has been properly authorised.